Blocktt/IDEMmIBItools/README.md

 ## Usage

-A Shiny app purpose built for IEPA to run IBI metric scoring.
+A Shiny app purpose-built for IEPA to run IBI metric scoring.

 ## Documentation